iccir/SBFAudio/docs/setup.md

 <a href="images/rack1.jpg"><img src="images/rack1.jpg" alt="DJ Booth rack 1" height="320"/></a> <a href="images/rack2.jpg"><img src="images/rack2.jpg" alt="DJ Booth rack 2" height="320"/></a>

-### 3. Prepare Speakers
+### 3. Set up Front Speakers

+Take Stand A and Stand B onto the stage.
+Using the floorboards as a guide, place each such that two legs align with the wall:

+(IMAGE OF STAND A and STAND B placement)

+Place Speaker A and Speaker B onto their corresponding stands and raise them until the yellow line is visible.

+(TODO: TAPE 0º HOLE)
+(IMAGE OF YELLOW LINE)

-On the back side of Speaker A and Speaker B, move the gain knob three clicks up.
+On the back side of both speakers, move the gain knob three clicks up and ensure that POWER is off.

 (IMAGE OF K8.2 BACK)

+### 4. Set up Back Speakers

-On the back side of Speaker C and Speaker D, set the following settings:
+On the back of Speaker C and Speaker D, set the following settings:

 * LEVEL to 9 o' clock
 * HIGH to 12 o'clock (straight up)